brry/hour/README.md

 Get started with R in a few hours
 Berry Boessenkool, [brry.github.io](https://brry.github.io/), June 2018 - Sept 2024

-Before your short R intro course, please
+For your short R intro course, please

 - install R and R Studio, see [instructions](https://bookdown.org/brry/course/install.html)
 - download the course [material](https://github.com/brry/hour/raw/master/Material/Rintro.zip) to a sensible location (`Downloads` is not one)